Cartohca007/autodaytips/README.md

+# WARNING!
+``This version of the program can be run on local host!``

+``To unlock the full capabilities of the program, you need to install it on a permanent server.``

 # Adding a new task:
 o To add a new task, select the appropriate option in the menu or use hotkeys.